yo0oenu/LGKD-SS/README.md

 [download](https://drive.google.com/uc?export=download&id=1z19HfHcolqCrMrxMWWMmp9nQLJLpIQCD)

 ## Prompt
-1. Label: 클래스 라벨을 그대로 프롬프트로 사용
+1. Label: Use the class label itself directly as the prompt.
-2. Sentence: 해당 클래스에 대해 설명하는 문장 단위 프롬프트
+2. Sentence: Use a sentence-level prompt that describes each class.
-   제작예시: All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
+   (Example): All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
 Tell me about the general sentence that describe each classes.
-4. Bag of words: 해당 클래스에 대해 설명하는 일반적인 단어 표현 4개와 라벨명 1개
+4. Bag of words: Use 4 general descriptive words and 1 label name for each class.
-   제작예시: All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
+   (Example): All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
 Tell me about the 5 general words that describe each class.
-5. Orthogonal concep:각 클래스에 대한 교유의 단어 표현 4개와 라벨명 1개
+5. Orthogonal concep:Use 4 unique concept words and 1 label name for each class.
+The concept words must be orthogonal (distinct) from those of other classes.
-   제작예시: All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
+   (Example): All classes in an urban driving scene are "Building", "Bicyclist", "Fence"......
 Tell me about the 5 closest concept words that describe each class, which must be orthogonala to other classes.
 ## Training Config
 ### [Teacher](configs/Teacher)
 - Camvid: input resolution [384, 384]